the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 \subparagraph{Test}
 ```

+Only Chapters, Sections and Subsections will appear in the table of contents, by design.

+Markdown only
-Note that pandoc's `#` corresponds to Chapter, and that increasing the number of `#` increases the level of heading.
+~ Note that pandoc's `#` corresponds to Chapter, and that increasing the number of `#` increases the level of heading.
-However, note that only Chapters, Sections and Subsections will appear in the table of contents, by design.

 ### Subsection